Workflow States: To Define a Workflow State

 state by specifying theStates.onHold

-value as the generic parameter of the Add method.
-In the lambda expression passed to the Add method, you have done the following:- Specified that the
+value as the generic parameter of the Add method. - In the RSSVWorkOrderEntry_Workflow class, add the

 OnHold